 Following are the necessary scenarios which need to be tested for an MME:

 - Release/Idle mode

 Q.12.
-What is major challenge in testing IOT for voice scenarios like CS fall back?
+What is a major challenge in testing IoT for voice scenarios like CS fall back?

 The nodes need to be tested for different user capacities and different kinds of voice applications, like emergency calls, voice and video calls, multiband audio; and require multimedia application support in the simulators.
 This poses a major challenge.

 Q.13.
 How it is ensured that voice and data go on simultaneously; is it possible on CS fall back?

 Voice and data can go on simultaneously in CS fallback, depending on the network and UE capability.
 If the PS session is going on in LTE and voice is transferred to 3G, then the UE needs to support two kinds of radio at the same time.
 This may or may not be possible depending on the UE’s capability.
 Even in the case where both PS and CS are handed over to 3G, depending on the UE’s and the network’s capability, either the PS session may be suspended when the CS session is ongoing or both PS and CS sessions may go on simultaneously.

 Q.14.
 What are the best commercially available test tools for EPC core interoperability, inter-RAT, or non-3GPP testing?

 Normally for interop, customers prefer to test with a real node from another vendor, rather than using commercially available test tools.

 Altran has frameworks for different LTE EPC core elements (i.e. MME, SGW, PGW, HSS, and PCRF) and eNodeB.
 We have used these for interop for some of our customers.